Orange County (Southeast) PUMA, FL

 Average Travel Time

-Using averages, employees in Orange County (Southeast) PUMA, FL have a longer commute time (31.5 minutes) than the normal US worker (26.6 minutes).
+Using averages, employees in Orange County (Southeast) PUMA, FL have a similar commute time (N/A minutes) than the normal US worker (N/A minutes).
 Additionally, 3.78% of the workforce in Orange County (Southeast) PUMA, FL have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Orange County (Southeast) PUMA, FL compares to that of it's neighboring and parent geographies.